nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 #### 3.9.2.
 Search by Name and Date

 You can search for tasks in the list by specifying the type, name, and date of the task you might be searching for.
-However, Events classified as repeating events cannot be found using `searchd` command The task types available for searching are `assignment`,`event`,`all` only. (case-insensitive)
+However, events classified as repeating events cannot be found using `searchd` command The task types available for searching are `assignment`,`event`,`all` only. (case-insensitive)

 > **Tip**: